heather-desiree-carl-NLP-project/NLP-group-project/README.md

 #### Target
 Name | Description | Type
 :---: | :---: | :---:
-life_expectancy | The average life expectancy in years of that country's population | float
+language | The repository's respective programming language | object
 #### Features
 Name | Description | Type
 :---: | :---: | :---:
-repo | The name of the specific repository | object language | Alcohol, recorded per capita (15+) consumption (in litres of pure alcohol)  | float readme_contents | The contents of readme file associated to that repo | object cleaned | Indicates whether a country is developed or still developing | int stemmed | Adult Mortality Rates of both sexes (probability of dying between 15 and 60 years per 1000 population) | float lemmatized | Number of Infant Deaths per 1000 population | int
+repo | The name of the specific repository | object readme_contents | The contents of readme file associated to that repo | object cleaned | The readme contents with stopwords removed, and text normalized and tokenized | object stemmed | The cleaned data stemmed | object lemmatized | The cleaned data lemmatized | object

 ## Recommendations/With More Time:
-1. I would prefer to continue to impute the remainder of my nulls as opposed to just dropping the rest of them.
-2. I would explore more clustering possibilities to create new features and see how I can create more correlated features.
-3. I would assess the outliers and/or utilize different scaling methods to see if that has a varying impact on model performance.
+1. We would add in varying repo languages to see if we could increase the model accuracy.